-Throughout 2008, the Supreme Court has continued its efforts to make the courts and justice more accessible to the public and to enhance the ability of the courts to effectively use the technological developments available.
+Throughout 2009, the Supreme Court has continued its efforts to make the courts more accessible to the public and to enhance the ability of the courts to effectively use technological advancements.
 Several initiatives have been put in place in this regard.